- the RECAP Extension for Firefox, Chrome or other browsers (the “RECAP Extension” or the “Extension”); and

 Querying the Internet Archive

-When a RECAP user conducts a search on PACER, the Extension queries the Extension Server to determine if the user-sought public record is publicly-available for download from IA.
-The Extension transmits information about the court, case, and public record sought to the Extension Server, which responds to the query, and then immediately discards the information.
-It is neither stored on the Extension Server nor transmitted to IA.
+When a RECAP user conducts a search on PACER, the Extension queries the Extension Server to determine if the user-sought public record is publicly-available for download.
+The Extension transmits information about the court, case, and public record sought to the Extension Server, which responds to the query.

 Interacting with PACER

 The RECAP Extension never directly interacts with the PACER servers, nor does it store any information related to your PACER account.
 The Extension does check for the existence of a “PACER cookie” or “ECF cookie” in the user’s browser, but it does not further examine the contents of the cookie or transmit the cookie to the RECAP Extension Server.
-It does so in order to determine when you are logged in using a public-access PACER account or an attorney ECF account so that uploads and queries can be triggered.
-The RECAP Materials will not retain any information about your PACER account on our Servers.
+The extension checks for these cookies in order to determine when you are logged in using a public-access PACER account or an attorney ECF account so that uploads and queries can be triggered.
+The RECAP System will not retain any information about your PACER account on our Servers.

 The RECAP Extension Server keeps logs of all queries and uploads it receives.
 The Extension Server logs the client IP address, URL, and time of access.
-The Extension Server also separately logs information on the documents uploaded, including upload time, court name, case number and what transpired.
+The Extension Server also separately logs information on the documents uploaded, including upload time, court name, and case number.
 The logs are separated to minimize the risk that individual RECAP users’ uploads can be identified after the fact, but we cannot guarantee that identification will be impossible.

-CITP will purge the above mentioned logs after 14 days.
-However, CITP reserves the right to compute standard aggregate statistics such as total number of uploads, queries, and unique users before purging our logs.
-After the 14 day period, the Extension Server will continue to maintain a database log with the court and document information for each public record.
+Free Law Project purges the above mentioned logs when they are 12 weeks old, but reserves the right to compute standard aggregate statistics such as total number of uploads, queries, and unique users before purging our logs.

 Disclosure of Information

-CITP will not publicly display log records or client IP addresses.
-CITP will not sell logs to third parties.
-CITP will only release logs to a third party if compelled to do so by a court order.
+Free Law Project will not publicly display log records or client IP addresses.
+Free Law Project will not sell logs to third parties.
+Free Law Project will only release logs to a third party if compelled to do so by a court order.